cckuqui/CCSAO-Sentencing/README.md

 3. DISPOSITION – the results of the fact-finding process and final outcome of the case
 4. SENTENCING – penalties imposed on cases found “guilty”

-For this project, the group proposed to focus on analysis of ONE of the datasets (Sentencing), with a focus on specific topics related to sentencing outcomes, such as:
+For this project, the group proposed to focus on analysis of ONE of the datasets (Sentencing), with a focus on specific topics related to sentencing outcomes.
-* A demographic analysis of persons found “guilty” of a felony charge (i.e. age, race, gender)
-* An analysis of the types of sentences imposed, possibly disaggregated by type of offense
-* An evaluation of the total time needed in the judicial process to arrive at the final sentence
-* An evaluation of the number of guilty findings and types of sentences grouped by the court or district where the case was processed

 The project tried to take advantage of a dataset publicly available for free in both downloadable format (csv) and through an API url.
 There is a strong interest by the SAO in Cook County to encourage the public to analyze the data, but the SAO does not have the resources to do this analysis directly.

 This particular project has been coded with both Python and Javascript, with the majority of work being coded collaboratively over Zoom.
 A similar project (coded in R) on narcotics vs. non-narcotics cases from the Dispositions dataset was analyzed by [Nick Jones](https://github.com/nrjones8?tab=repositories) for cases from 2011-2016, and can be found [here](https://github.com/nrjones8/cook-county-states-attorney).